RustAudio/rust-jack/README.md

 * Rust bitflags vs C integers used as flags
 * deprecated JACK functions are not used/implemented in Rust bindings

+## Completeness

+For details on which functions from the JACK headers have been implemented, see `ffi_completeness.md`.

+More high-level, creating clients, creating/reading/writing/connecting ports, audio, and midi are supported.

+Missing categories include, JACK threading, synchronous processing, transport and control functionality.

 ## C JACK API